top of page

 COACHING NOTES:

-In this meditation, Ram Dass brings us into a restful state of awareness, where we find ourselves in the background of all pheneoma, all the things that are constantly coming and going in our experience.
+1. Let the words of Ram Dass bring you into a restful state of awareness, where you spontaneously find yourself in the background of all the things that are constantly coming and going in your experience.

-See if you can practice this today.
-During any moment in your day, when you remember, zoom out to become the spacious awareness in which your experience is happening.
+3. Zoom out and come to know yourself as the spacious awareness in which your experience is happening.
 Allow all thoughts and feelings to appear and disappear, without interfering or being carried away by them.
+Do this as often as you remember to.

 "Pure Consciousness can also be called the meditative state.
 This state is not a doing or technique.
 It is your natural state of mind, free of your personal thinking.
 Realizing this allows you to relax into yourself as you are.
 Your natural meditative state of mind is relaxed, open and alert.